samerickson/dotfiles-sway/README.md

 Documentation
 -------------
-The man pages are usually the best place to go as community support with swaywm are limited, with the exception of asking your questions on [reddit](https://www.reddit.com/r/swaywm) or the *#sway* IRC channel, there are very few forms online detailing issues that users have had and how to fix them.
+The man pages are usually the best place to go as community support with swaywm are limited, except for asking your questions on [reddit](https://www.reddit.com/r/swaywm) or the *#sway* IRC channel, there are very few forms online detailing issues that users have had and how to fix them.
 This may be a good thing though, as it forces you to get used to reading